kosyakow/vungle-resources/English/Unity/android-dev-guide.md

 // Fired when a Vungle ad starts public static event Action onAdStartEvent;

-// Fired when a Vungle ad finishes public static event Action onAdEndEvent;
+// Fired when a Vungle ad finishes.
+This event is deprecated.
+Please use onAdFinishedEvent instead. public static event Action onAdEndEvent;

 // Fired when a Vungle ad is cached and ready to be displayed public static event Action onCachedAdAvailableEvent;

 // Fired when a Vungle video is dismissed.
-Includes the watched and total duration in milliseconds. public static event Action<double,double> onVideoViewEvent;
+Includes the watched and total duration in milliseconds.
+// This event is deprecated.
+Please use onAdFinishedEvent instead. public static event Action<double,double> onVideoViewEvent;

+// Fired when a Vungle ad finished and provides the entire information about this event: time watched,
+// total duration, flag that indicates that an ad is completely viewed and flag that indicates was
+// call to action clicked or not.
+public static event Action<AdFinishedEventArgs> onAdFinishedEvent;
 ```